 Why we work in Kenya

-Many children in Kenya are malnourished due to the effects of living in extreme poverty, and sadly many children die before their fifth birthday.
+Hundreds of thousands of children in Kenya are malnourished due to the effects of living in extreme poverty, and many children die before their fifth birthday.

 Helping girls like Everlyne stay in school